danperkins/trx_ui/notes.md

 ### Getting started
-- Breakpoint styling is interesting.
+- ChakraUI Breakpoint styling is interesting.
 It would be nice to get 'base' to be 'desktop' and have an override for a max-width media query.
 It seems like this *should* be possible?

 - Not clear what the UX on 'mobile' should be.
 It seems like a carousel like experience between panes would make the most sense.
 I'll start with optimizing for the desktop experience first and revisit this later